juru510/CSEN60/week7/usability.md

 - Typography ( not a fan of the font)
 - made using WIX not a bad thing but basic templates
 - page includes a nav bar but its only a single page so it just makes you scroll down, also just way too long of a page I dont think this would work well on a mobile device
-- people have terrible attention spans now so we have to learn how to apeal to them
-- websites need to mold to the viewing device this is done by px width
-- Webpages do not look the same in all major browsers